torchbox/torchbox-constitution/rights-and-responsibilities.md

-# Chapter 2: Rights & responsibilities
+# 1. Rights & responsibilities

 *Employee ownership at Torchbox means the business is held in trust for the benefit of all employees.*